 Jeffrey D. Sachs, Perrine Toledano, and Martin Dietrich Brauch, with Tehtena Mebratu-Tsegaye, Efosa Uwaifo, and Bryan Michael Sherrill.
-Roadmap to Zero-Carbon Electrification of Africa by 2050: The Green Energy Transition and the Role of the Natural Resources Sector (Minerals, Fossil Fuels, and Land).
-Commissioned by and prepared for the African Natural Resources Management and Investment Centre, African Development Bank (AfDB).
-New York: Columbia Center on Sustainable Investment (CCSI), November 2022, https://ccsi.columbia.edu/content/roadmap-zero-carbon-electrification-africa.
+"Roadmap to Zero-Carbon Electrification of Africa by 2050: The Green Energy Transition and the Role of the Natural Resources Sector (Minerals, Fossil Fuels, and Land)."
+Columbia Center on Sustainable Investment (CCSI) Working Paper.
+Commissioned by and prepared for the African Natural Resources Centre, African Development Bank.
+New York: CCSI, September 2021.